UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 $ cd <CANOpenRobotController_directory>
     $ make exe
 ​
 The makefile is configured to compile an executable `EXO_ROBOT_2020` using the `arm-linux-gnueabihf-g++` compiler.
-Note that this requires an appropriately configured workbench environment (see Section "Before you start").
+Note that this requires an appropriately configured workbench environment (see "Before you start").

 ### Transferring files to the Linux platform